Cohort Participants

 Candy Mintz, an instructor at Merritt College, gave the program rave reviews.

 “PI 101 is a unique and extraordinary program teaching grant management skills to newbie principal investigators.
-After providing an overview of the grant process and calendar of grant deliverables, the program leaders provided guidance in navigating initiation and execution of our grants, highlighting the calendar of grant administrative deliverables (i.e. time and effort documentation, annual reports, etc.).
-I would have been overwhelmed without this mentorship and the emotional support when things went sideways,” she wrote in an email, adding, “Mentorship, counseling/shrink services, and cheerleading was always within a phone call or text away.
+After providing an overview of the grant process and calendar of grant deliverables, the program leaders provided guidance in navigating initiation and execution of our grants, highlighting the calendar of grant administrative deliverables (i.e. time and effort documentation, annual reports, etc.) I would have been overwhelmed without this mentorship and the emotional support when things went sideways,” she wrote in an email, adding, “Mentorship, counseling/shrink services, and cheerleading was always within a phone call or text away.
 I can’t give enough raves, praise and thanks to Pam Silvers and Emery DeWitt.
 You and this program rock!!!”